bergano65/azure-docs.ru-ru/articles/cognitive-services/immersive-reader/reference.md

     customDomain?: string;     // Reserved for internal use.
 Custom domain where the Immersive Reader webapp is hosted (default is null). allowFullscreen?: boolean; // The ability to toggle fullscreen (default is true). hideExitButton?: boolean;  // Whether or not to hide the Immersive Reader's exit button arrow (default is false).
-This should only be true if there is an alternative mechanism provided to exit the Immersive Reader (e.g a mobile toolbar's back arrow).
+This should only be true if there is an alternative mechanism provided to exit the Immersive Reader (e.g a mobile toolbar's back arrow). cookiePolicy?: CookiePolicy; // Setting for the Immersive Reader's cookie usage (default is CookiePolicy.Disable).
+It's the responsibility of the host application to obtain any necessary user consent in accordance with EU Cookie Compliance Policy.
 }
 ```